AODocs-Dev/api-documentation/ao-docs-dev.appspot.com/Guides/30-Manage AODocs documents/20-Create, modify, delete documents/10-Create new documents with attachments/20-Create new document and attach Drive file copy.md

 }
 ```

-⭑ Note: In the preceding sample request, note the `attachments` part in bold (or `attachmentsToCopy` if that's what you're using instead).
+⭑ **Note**: In the preceding sample request, note the `attachments` part in bold (or `attachmentsToCopy` if that's what you're using instead).
 If you're attaching one or more Drive files, include this part, and list your attachments by `fileId`.
 If you're not attaching anything, remove this part altogether.

 ### **Response**

-If the request succeeds, the response returns a `200 OK` status code and a JSON-formatted representation of an [ApiDocument](https://api.aodocs-staging.com/docs/aodocs-staging.altirnao.com/1/types/ApiDocument) resource.
+If the request succeeds, the response returns a `200 OK` status code and a JSON-formatted representation of an [ApiDocument](/docs/aodocs-staging.altirnao.com/1/types/ApiDocument) resource.
 The JSON object includes metadata describing details and attributes of the newly created document inside the specified library.
 The document's ID is listed as `id`, and its `classId` is what you specified in the request, else of the library's default type.

 `ApiDocument` response fields of note: